gonzochic/tu-coding-dojo/contracts/Intro/README.md

 ```

 Everything is set-up now.
 Lets deploy it to the development network that we set up in the `truffle.js`

-If you are working on a WINDOWS machine follow these steps to move on:

-- search and copy "truffle.cmd" into the root directory (usually located in - C:\Users\yourUser\AppData\Roaming\npm\truffle.cmd)
-- rename it to something like "truf.cmd"
-- use truffle with "truf.cmd" instead of "truffle"

 ```bash
 truffle migrate --network development --reset